 The Tiny Beach Town In Georgia You've Never Heard Of But Need To Visit

 We’re lucky enough to live in a state that has a slice of geography smack dab on the Atlantic Ocean.
 Not every state in the country is lucky enough to be right on the ocean, or even surrounded by great bodies of water such as the Altamaha River.
 It’s important to highlight the tiny towns along the coast that are the bread and butter of what makes Georgia’s coastline so special.
-This tiny beach town in Georgia, for instance, you may have never heard of—but after learning all about it, a visit may be in order.
+This tiny beach town in Georgia, for instance, you may have never heard of — but after learning all about it, a visit may be in order.
 It may not be on the ocean, but its riverfront location gives it that beach and waterfront charm that this area of the state is known for.
 Here are the best things to do in Darien, Georgia.

-Have you ever been to this tiny beach town in Georgia?
+Have you ever been to this small beach town in Georgia?
 Share with us your experience!
-Otherwise, if you’re looking to learn a little bit more about Altie, Darien’s own Loch Ness monster, check out The Mythical Creature That Tormented A Small Georgia Town Will Give You Nightmares.
+Otherwise, if you’re looking to learn a little bit more about Altie, Darien’s own Loch Ness monster, check out our article about the mythical creature in Georgia.

 What is the oldest city in Georgia?

-While Darien, Georgia is one of the best coastal towns to visit, it doesn’t hold the title of being the oldest.
-The oldest city in Georgia happens to be the charming Savannah, which was established in 1733 right along the banks of the Savannah River.
+The oldest city in Georgia is Savannah, which was established in 1733 right along the banks of the Savannah River.
 The city itself has changed over the years, but it still is filled with history and beauty throughout.
 Make sure you check out these 10 fascinating things you probably didn’t know about Savannah before you visit.

 What is the smallest town in Georgia?

-A lesser-known town in Georgia that most haven’t heard of before is the town of Edge Hill, which also happens to be the smallest incorporated city in the state!
+The smallest town in Georgia is Edge Hill.
 With a population of around 24 people back in 2010, we doubt that this town has increased in size by too much in the last decade.
 If you want to keep going on the small town list, then check out these 10 super tiny towns in Georgia that you might not have known existed.

 Are there any beach towns in Georgia?